learn-co-curriculum/precollege-intro-software-engineering-track/day-05/lectures/object-orientation/README.md

   + Convert scripted code into object oriented code

 ## Note
 + Reopening classes and the concept of `self` should be considered advanced topics.
 Do not introduce these today unless students are hungry for the material.
+If there are students who are familiar with the concept of object orientation from other programming languages, there is advanced material in Day 6 teacher guide to go over with them.

 ## Motivation / Why Should You Care?
 Who knows how many people are on Facebook?
 Close to a quarter of the world is on Facebook (roughly 2billion).
 What do you think the average number of friends a user has?
 What about the number of photos?
 How many likes happen in a day?
 We're talking about trillions of pieces of data that Facebook tracks and stores on huge tracks on land that they bought literally just to store all their data.